AIG-ist-tugraz/WipeOutR/docs/ts_gen.md

 - 5th line - the number of false mandatory test cases, and
 - 6th line - the number of partial configuration test cases.

-After the header, each line represents a test case.
+Following the header, each line represents a test case.